Terrigal Lagoon: Research of the Terrigal Lagoon

 From 2005 to 2008 a study, led by Dr. John Marsdale from the University of Newcastle, completed a region-wide survey of waterways.
 As part of the study, the investigation included the availability of sunlight for plants, turbidity levels, population density of plants and animals residing in the lagoon area, potassium levels, oxygen levels, and water pH levels.

 The research team found that abiotic features in the area greatly affected biotic organisms within the lagoon.
-Marsdale's team also found that the light level available to shrubbery in the lagoon lessened over during the course of the study due to growth of taller trees taking critical sunlight from the smaller grounded plants.
+Marsdale's team also found that the light level available to shrubbery in the lagoon lessened over the course of the study due to growth of taller trees taking critical sunlight from the smaller grounded plants.
 Marsdale discovered disturbingly high potassium levels in the area in comparison to elsewhere in the region.
-The potassium levels were effecting not only the fish in the lagoon but also the multitudes of plants that lined the waters edge.
+The potassium levels were affecting not only the fish in the lagoon but also the multitudes of plants that lined the waters edge.
 The team also found that there was an overall decrease in the distribution of species in the lagoon area particularly concerning animals and some fish species.